 - The QRZ management has the right to remove any picture

 How often do your update your FCC data?

 We update every day that new information is available.
 The FCC is prone to making mistakes and they will occasionally miss a day, or three of new license data.
-When you get an upgrade, a new license, a change of address, anything, the information goes into the FCC's computer system.
+When you get an upgrade, a new license, a change of address, etc., the information goes into the FCC's computer system.
 How it gets there is another story.
-If you use a VEC, it goes in right away.
-If you use the FCC's website, it goes in real soon.
-If you use a local VE Session team, your mileage may vary.
-There can be a wagon train of people handling your application before your new ticket arrive in the mail.
-Regarding how long this all takes, don't get your hopes up too high.
+If you use a VEC, it is entered right away.
+If you use the FCC's website, it takes a bit longer.
+If you use a local VE Session team there can be a wagon train of people handling your application before your new license will arrive in the mail.
 If you expect a 10 to 14 day turnaround, you'll usually be pleasantly surprised.
-We have also seen 3 day turnarounds.

-The FCC processes license information every [working] day and applies the updates to their online computer system.
-Sometime during the late night or early morning, their system gathers all of the updates from the previous day and prepares a daily dump.
-This dump contains the changes since the last full dump.
-QRZ, and all other websites, use this daily dump in an attempt to stay in sync with the FCC.
-Once a week they do a full dump that we occasionally fetch even though it shouldn't be necessary.
-We usually don't apply this full dump unless it has become evident that the FCC missed a daily.
-(I get cranky when I miss a daily).
+The FCC processes license information every weekday and applies the updates to their online computer system.
+During the late night or early morning, their system gathers all of the updates from the previous day and prepares a file.
+This file contains the changes since the last file was created.
+QRZ, and all other websites, use this file in an attempt to stay in sync with the FCC.
+Once a week, they do a full update that we occasionally fetch even though it shouldn't be necessary.

 How often do you update your DX and foreign callsigns?